 Sure enough, there it was.
 I first found it on an appliance part website for about $30.00.

 That sure beats $400.00+ for a brand new washer.
+If you’re paying off credit card debt, that’s a lot to spend.
 After some more searching I found the same part on Amazon.com for just $10.00.
 Boom.
 Bought it.
 It arrived just in time, as the laundry was piling up.

 I even found an instructional video showing me how to install it.
 It was relatively simple.